Reports Trends

 Switzerland

 As some readers might know, Switzerland is one of the founding member countries of the European Free Trade Association, but it’s not a part of the European Union.
-Switzerland is also not a member of the European Economic Area, but this doesn’t prevent this small country to be one of the most developed European economies.
+Switzerland is also not a member of the European Economic Area, but this doesn’t prevent this small country from being one of the most developed European economies.

-Similar to Germany and Austria, customer behavior shows a tendency to shop at Amazon.
-The most popular product categories are Electronics (31%) Fashion (27%) and Food (18%).
+Customer behavior also shows a tendency to shop at Amazon and Zalando.
+The most popular product categories are Fashion with 24.02% and Food with 16.4%.

 A very important reason behind the eCommerce popularity in this country lies in the fact that customers usually have trust in their retail sector.
-Almost 80% of Swiss customers find online shopping completely safe.
+Swiss customers just find online shopping completely safe.

-So now that we have a good understanding of the DACH market, we can have a more precise idea about what should be the retailers’ plan of action.
+So now that we have a good understanding of the DACH market, we can have a more precise idea about what the retailers’ plan of action should be.

 As the rows above clearly show, the DACH eCommerce market is very focused on marketplaces.
 Customers in these 3 countries seem mostly focused on Amazon, and also on domestic retailers, such as Otto.de, Zalando, and Digitec.ch.